-Medical care, including pregnancy testing, sexually transmitted infection testing/treatment, injury triage, referral to counseling, advocacy support, and access to a Sexual Assault Nurse Examiner ("SANE").
-A SANE exam is conducted by a professional with special training in working with individuals who may have experienced sexual trauma of all kinds.
-They can care for injuries, test and provide prophylaxis for sexually transmitted infections and/or pregnancy, and collect forensic evidence (if requested).
+A Sexual Assault Nurse Examiner ("SANE") receives specialized training in working with individuals who may have experienced sexual trauma of all kinds.
+They can care for injuries, test, and provide prophylaxis for sexually transmitted infections and/or pregnancy, and collect forensic evidence (if requested).
 You do not have to be certain that you have experienced sexual trauma to request a SANE exam or any other kind of medical or emotional care.
 The SANE can help you discuss options for reporting.
 You have the right to have someone with you during this exam including an advocate.
 SANE exams are free of charge.

-Even if you are not sure about reporting your experience to Middlebury, pressing charges with the police, or obtaining a protective order, it makes sense to preserve the option of reporting later by having evidence collected.
+Even if you are not sure about reporting your experience to the Middlebury Institute, pressing charges with the police, or obtaining a protective order, it makes sense to preserve the option of reporting later by having evidence collected.
 You can discuss your options directly with the SANE.

-In most cases, DNA evidence needs to be collected within 72 hours in order to be analyzed by a crime labbut a sexual assault forensic exam can reveal other forms of evidence beyond this time frame that can be useful if you decide to report.
+In most cases, DNA evidence needs to be collected within 72 hours in order to be analyzed by a crime lab-but a sexual assault forensic exam can reveal other forms of evidence beyond this time frame that can be useful if you decide to report.
 Place your belongings, including the clothes you were wearing, in a paper bag to safely preserve evidence.
-If you have questions about the timeframe, you can call the National Sexual Assault Hotline at 800-656-HOPE (4673) or contact WomenSafe at 800-388-4205.
-Source: What Is a Rape Kit?
+If you have questions about the timeframe, you can call the National Sexual Assault Hotline at 800.656.HOPE (4673) or contact WomenSafe at 800.388.4205.
+Source: What is a Sexual Assault Forensic Exam?